Walthamstow Granada

 Walthamstow Granada (previously known as Mirth, Marvel & Maud Granada/EMD, Granada Cinema, EMD Cinema, MGM Cinema and ABC Cinema) is a Grade II* listed building housing a pub, cinema and cultural centre in Walthamstow, London.
 The building is famous for having been frequented by Alfred Hitchcock during its time as a cinema.
 It was built on a site where films were shown as early as 1896.

+The building reopened as Soho Theatre Walthamstow on 1 May 2025.

 History

 In 1930 Granada plc built a 2,697 seat cinema, opened as The Granada.
 The building featured exteriors by Cecil Masey and interior decorations by Theodore Komisarjevsky.

 In later years, as a result of changes in the building's ownership, the cinema was variously known as MGM, ABC, and EMD cinema.
 Although never completely renovated after the 1970s, at the time of its closure as a cinema in December 2003, it was the only cinema to have an original working Christie Organ still in place at the cinema where it was originally installed.